jamesaevans/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

     This feature is in Closed Beta and is in active development.
 Contact your Amplitude Client Success Manager for support with this integration.

 Amplitude Data's Google Ads integration enables you to stream your Amplitude event data straight to Google Ads with just a few clicks.
+Click [here](https://www.loom.com/share/852d1cf72ebf44f18c64aa763450651a) for a detailed guide on how to setup this Google Ads Streaming integration.

+## Use cases

+1. **Enhanced Conversion Tracking:** By linking Amplitude events to Google Ads, you can track conversions more effectively.
+This is particularly useful for understanding how users who click on your Google Ads interact with your product or service.
+For instance, if a user clicks an ad and then completes a significant action (like signing up or making a purchase) tracked in Amplitude, this integration allows you to attribute that action back to the specific ad click.
+2. **Data-Driven Advertising Decisions:** The integration helps in making more informed decisions about your advertising strategies.
+By analyzing which ads lead to meaningful user actions, you can optimize ad spend, focusing on the most effective campaigns and channels.

 ## Considerations